 Unfortunately, even if you shield all of your own devices (laptops, radios, phones, etc.), most of those devices rely on local or national systems.
 Without those systems functioning, your devices would be useless.

-As Popular Mechanics reports, some utilities are taking steps towards EMP protection – such as by shielding control rooms, power cables, and transformers.
+As Popular Mechanics reports, some utilities take steps towards EMP protection by shielding control rooms, power cables, and transformers.

-These steps are not required by utilities though.
-As GE reports, the Federal Energy Regulatory Commission (FERC) has no mandatory standards in place.
-Further, mandatory standards aren’t going to be set unless they would “mitigate the EMP threat effectively and at a justifiable cost.”
+These steps are not required by utilities, though.
+As GE reports, the Federal Energy Regulatory Commission (FERC) has no mandatory standards.
+Further, mandatory standards will not be set unless they would “mitigate the EMP threat effectively and at a justifiable cost.”

 Since Homeland Security didn’t include Electromagnetic Pulse Attacks as one of its “planning scenarios,” it’s unlikely that any standards will be initiated soon.

 Since many devices rely on a local or national network to be useful, it might not make sense to protect them against EMP.
 However, some devices might warrant closer attention.

 - Emergency Radios: A massive EMP could take down radio communications.
 However, it might only affect local systems.
 Shielding your emergency radio from EMP means you can still access national networks.

 - Generators: Since generators are meant to be used as an emergency power backup, you’d want to shield them from EMP.

 - Your vehicle: If your vehicle is part of your bug-out plan, it should be protected against EMP. (more on this later)